macrocosme/macrocosme.github.io/_posts/2016-03-04-Paper-Writing.md

 title: Writing a scientific paper takes time
 ---

- I have been working on an article for my current project for a few weeks now.
+ I have been working on an article for a current project for a few weeks now.
 Writing takes time.
 And effort.
 As much as it seems straight forward when you start a paper, it always takes way more time to actually get to a polished result than expected.
 And for good reasons.
 This in principle will last in the science archive forever.
 It may be worth taking a few more reads before publishing it!